 - Open OBS

-- Click on the Scene that you want to edit
+- In the Scenes Box, click on the Scene that you want to edit

 - Paste the StreamElements Overlay Link in the URL section